 USM is periodically required by the CFR to provide various disclosures to the NRC in order to maintain the operating license for the reactor, including, but not limited to, projected operating costs, decommissioning costs, and funding assurances.
-USM is in compliance with all such requirements as of June 30, 2025.
+Management believes that USM is in compliance as of June 30, 2025.